-Many micro greens and petite greens are Asian in origin and can be used to give an Asian flair to many types of dishes.
-These Asian themed specialty products can also blend in with American dishes, providing new and exciting flavors.
+Many micro greens and greens are Asian in origin and can be used to give an Asian flair to many types of dishes.
+These Asian themed specialty products can also blend in well with American dishes, providing new and exciting flavors.

 Micro Tatsoi, first cultivated in Japan, is popular for use in both European and Asian foods.
 It is dark green in color and a member of the broccoli family.
 It goes well with salads and sandwiches.
 It has a taste that echoes that of mustard greens.

 Another Asian microgreen is the Daikon Radish, which comes in purple or green.
 The word Daikon means “large root” in Japanese, and the vegetable has a crisp texture and a spicy flavor and can really perk up salads or side dishes.